zendesk/zendesk_app_framework_sdk/doc/source/sdk/v2/zaf_v2.md

 $ zat new --iframe-only
 ```

-After following the usual prompts ZAT will ask you if you want to enter an iframe URI.
+After following the usual prompts, ZAT will ask you if you want to enter an iframe URI.
 If you leave the URI blank, ZAT will create a basic HTML page for you, using the [template here](https://github.com/zendesk/zendesk_apps_tools/blob/master/app_template_iframe/assets/iframe.html).

 ## ZAF SDK v2
 ZAF SDK v2 allows you to interact with the framework directly from your iframe.
-If you haven't used ZAF SDK before check out [Iframes In Apps: ZAFClient API](./iframes_in_apps#zafclient-api), just keep in mind the `postMessage` API described there has been deprecated in v2, since ZAF v2 apps interact directly with the framework, rather than through a legacy Zendesk app.
+If you haven't used ZAF SDK before, check out [Iframes In Apps: ZAFClient API](./iframes_in_apps#zafclient-api).
+Just keep in mind the `postMessage` API described there has been deprecated in v2 because ZAF v2 apps interact directly with the framework, rather than through a legacy Zendesk app.

 ### Getting Started
 The new ZAF SDK v2 APIs allow your iframe to interact with the framework directly, without having to post messages to a parent Zendesk app.
 This functionality is made possible by the methods `get`, `set` and `invoke`.
 These methods provide an interface between your iframe and the existing Data and Interface framework APIs.
 The following section includes a few "before" and "after" examples of how to get, set and invoke the existing framework APIs.

-Note: Due do the nature of cross-frame communication every interaction between your iframe and the framework happens asynchronously.
+Note: Due do the nature of cross-frame communication, every interaction between your iframe and the framework happens asynchronously.

 #### get
 `get` allows you to get paths that correspond to Data API functions.